-On today’s date in 1792, Lieutenant Governor John Graves Simcoe convened the first meeting of the legislature of Upper Canada at Newark (present-day Niagara-on-the-Lake, Ont.).
+On today’s date in 1792, Lieutenant-Governor John Graves Simcoe convened the first meeting of the Legislative Assembly of Upper Canada at Newark (present-day Niagara-on-the-Lake, Ont.).

 Simcoe died in England in 1806.
 He was buried in Wolford Chapel on the Simcoe family estate near Honiton, Devon.